 While you may be wary of answering a call from a private number, if you don’t pick up, then how do you know if you want to return the call?
-Fortunately, there are ways to try and track down the person behind a blocked or private number.
+Fortunately, there are ways to try and track down how to call back a private number.

-How to call a private number for free with *69
+Step 1: Call a private number for free with *69 or #69

 Even though it’s legal for anyone to block their number for privacy reasons, it’s also within your right to try and uncover the identity behind a masked number.
 The first method you can try is Last Call Return, a universal Vertical Service Code (VSC) governed by the North American Numbering Plan Administration.